As used in this article:

 (1) "Decision" means any determination, action, vote or final disposition of a motion, proposal, resolution, order or measure on which a vote of the governing body is required at any meeting at which a quorum is present;

-(2) "Executive session" means any meeting or part of a meeting of a governing body of a hospital that is closed to the public;
+(2) "Executive session" means any meeting or part of a meeting of the governing body of a hospital that is closed to the public;

 (4) "Hospital" means any hospital owned or operated by a nonprofit corporation, nonprofit association or local governmental unit;

-(5) "Meeting" means the convening of a governing body of a hospital for which a quorum is required in order to make a decision or to deliberate toward a decision on any matter: Provided, That a medical staff conference is not a meeting; and
+(5) "Meeting" means the convening of the governing body of a hospital for which a quorum is required in order to make a decision or to deliberate toward a decision on any matter: Provided, That the convening of a committee, subcommittee or other subcomponent of the governing body or the convening of any group other than the governing body that makes recommendations to the governing body is not a meeting within the meaning of this article unless the committee, subcommittee, subcomponent or group is vested with independent decision-making authority and exercises the independent decision-making authority at any convening; and

-(6) "Quorum" means, unless otherwise defined by applicable law, a simple majority of the constituent membership of a governing body.
+(6) "Quorum" means, unless otherwise defined by applicable law, a simple majority of the constituent membership of the governing body.